MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-event-id-4013.md

 - four for fully qualified name
 - two for single-label name

 Latency for each DNS query is controlled by DNSQueryTimeouts.
 By default, DNSQueryTimeouts is set to **1 1 2 4 4**.
 It means that DNS client will wait 12 (1 + 1 + 2 + 4 + 4) seconds for the DNS server response.
 Each naming context source takes 120 seconds to resolve the IP address.
-If there are five naming contexts (Configuration, Schema, domain, ForestDnsZones, DomainDnsZones) and one single replication source, then it will take 850 (170 X 5) seconds, or greater than 14 minutes, for NTDS to finish initial replication.
+Assume that there are five naming contexts (Configuration, Schema, domain, ForestDnsZones, DomainDnsZones), and one single replication source.
+In this scenario, it will take 850 (170 X 5) seconds, or greater than 14 minutes, for NTDS to finish initial replication.

 Several tests were done to validate the above behavior.